huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 worth it in the end, because once you get there, you can move mountains and the world.

+Start where you are.
+Use what you have.
+Do what you can.
+Focus on what you can control.
 Your time will finally come.
 The things you've been waiting for will finally come.
 Just keep persevering and be patient.
 Remember: A man who is a master of patience is master of everything else.
 You are always just one good decision away from being in a better place tomorrow—just focus on the next decision.

 Life is cyclic.
 Bad things happen dramatically.
 Good things happen gradually, and don’t feel like "news".
 Hope for the best.
 Prepare for the worst.
 Never let success get into your head.
 Never let failure get into your heart.